William Cameron Menzies: Death

 Shortly after completing his work as an associate producer on Around the World in 80 Days (1956), Menzies died of cancer.
 He was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 Accolades

 At the first Academy Awards, held on May 16, 1929, Menzies won for Best Art Direction for The Dove and Tempest.
 He was the first to win the Academy Award for art direction.
 The following year he was nominated in the same categories for his work on Bulldog Drummond, Alibi, and The Awakening, but lost to Cedric Gibbons.

 At the 12th Academy Awards held on February 29, 1940, Menzies won an Academy Honorary Award "for outstanding achievement in the use of color for the enhancement of dramatic mood" in the production of Gone With the Wind.

 Legacy

 In 2005, Menzies was in the first group of art directors and production designers inducted into the Art Directors Guild Hall of Fame.

 Several of Menzies home movies are part of the collection of the Academy Film Archive and were preserved by the archive in 2015.

-Personal Life

-Menzies was married to Mignon Toby Menzies; they had two children.